bexcite/ptudes-lab/README.rst

 ROS topics.
 To view the point cloud from such raw packets BAGs without spinning a ROS and installing all drivers one can use ``ptudes viz`` command.

-.. admonition: Not tested with ROS2 bags:(
+    Not tested with ROS2 bags:(

     I wasn't been able to locate the ROS2 bag with raw Ouster ``lidar_packets``, so if you by any chance have such a ROS2 bag that you can share with me I can make sure that both ROS1 and ROS2 bags working for the ``ptudes viz``